Hallucigenia: Description

 Hallucigenia is a 0.5–5.5 cm long tubular animal with up to ten pairs of slender legs (lobopods).
 The first 2 or 3 leg pairs are slender and featureless, while the remaining 7 or 8 pairs each terminate with 1 or 2 claws.
 Above the trunk region are 7 pairs of rigid conical sclerites (spines) corresponding to the 3rd–9th leg pairs.
 The trunk is either featureless (H. sparsa) or divided by heteronomous annulations (H. fortis and H. hongmeia).
 The "head" and "tail" end of the animal are difficult to identify; one end extends some distance beyond the legs and often droops down as if to reach the substrate.
 Some specimens display traces of a simple gut.

 Research in the mid-2010s clarified that the longer end is a head with anteroventral mouth and at least a pair of simple eyes.
 The shape of head differs between species – elongated in H. sparsa, rounded in H. fortis, while those of H. hongmeia remain unknown.
 At least in H. sparsa, the head possesses radial teeth and pharyngeal teeth within the front of the gut.

 Hallucigenia's spines are made up of one to four nested elements.
-The spine surface of H. sparsa is covered in an ornament of minute triangular 'scales', while the spine surface of Hallucigenia hongmeia is a net-like texture of microscopic circular openings, which can be interpreted as the remains of Papillae.
+The spine surface of H. sparsa is covered in an ornament of minute triangular "scales", while the spine surface of Hallucigenia hongmeia is a net-like texture of microscopic circular openings, which can be interpreted as the remains of Papillae.

 History of study

-Hallucigenia was originally described by Charles Walcott as a species of the polychaete worm Canadia.
-In his 1977 redescription of the organism, Simon Conway Morris recognized the animal as something quite distinct, establishing the new genus.
-No specimen was available that showed both rows of legs, and as such Conway Morris reconstructed the animal walking on its spines, with its single row of legs interpreted as tentacles on the animal's back.
+Hallucigenia sparsa was originally described by Charles Walcott as a species of the polychaete worm Canadia.
+In his 1977 redescription of the organism, Simon Conway Morris recognized the animal as something quite distinct, for which he proposed the name Hallucigenia because of the "bizarre and dream-like appearance of the animal."
+No specimen was available that showed both rows of legs, so Conway Morris reconstructed the animal walking on its spines, with its single row of legs interpreted as tentacles on the animal's back.
 A dark stain at one end of the animal was interpreted as a featureless head.
-Only the forward tentacles could easily reach to the 'head', meaning that a mouth on the head would have to be fed by passing food along the line of tentacles.
+Only the forward tentacles could easily reach to the "head", meaning that a mouth on the head would have to be fed by passing food along the line of tentacles.
 Conway Morris suggested that a hollow tube within each of the tentacles might be a mouth.
 This raised questions, such as how it would walk on the stiff legs, but it was accepted (with reservations) as the best available interpretation.